 Let’s put these two concepts together.

 For a long time I’ve been volunteering for a charity which helps unlock people’s potential (including my own!).
 The requirement came in to build some reports and dashboards.
 With 9 years of experience now on the clock this is an easy task for me.
 What I actually did was reach out to my local Salesforce Saturday group and ask if anyone wanted to volunteer to do it instead.
 Rather than me build reports and dashboards, someone else is now doing this, gaining experience, and I’m mentoring them instead.
 For similar, or less, effort on my part, I’m getting the requirement done and helping someone else gain practical experience on the platform, whilst I practice mentoring.
 That’s an all-round win.

 For more about burnout check out this Forbes article as a starting point.

 And, lastly, a confession: I too work too much.
 It’s tricky as I love my Salesforce-related activities, but it’s important to focus on the overall picture and make sure it’s sustainable for both myself, and those near and dear to me.
 I’ve made inroads to improving myself, and take each day one step at a time.

 We were curious if working in fast-paced technology roles can lead to burnout.
 What are the levels of self-reported burnout in the Salesforce industry?
 Left unanswered, it can prevent Salesforce professionals from reaching their full capabilities, instead of feeling overwhelmed.

-The annual Salesforce Salary Survey has a new twist this year!
-In partnership with Mason Frank, Salesforceben.com are asking the Salesforce Community about their wellbeing, including their experiences of burnout.
-The results of the survey provide valuable insights for everyone in the industry on salary, job demand, and the general makeup of the Salesforce ecosystem.
-Make your contribution today by taking the anonymous survey.
+The annual Salesforce Salary Survey had a new twist this year!
+Check out the results of the survey which provide valuable insights for everyone in the industry on salary, job demand, and the general makeup of the Salesforce ecosystem.